 - accompanies founders during their business development

 The word incubator initially describes a device that hatches eggs or cares for premature babies.
 Hence, business incubators are focusing on a very early stage in the founding process.
 Accordingly, many incubators make it their business to connect the founders to a startup ecosystem to help them get in touch with various supporters.
 This can be potential mentors and investors, co-founders, or simply the ecosystem of the respective city or region.

 A start-up incubator is usually an environment that helps founders and startup teams to push their business ideas forward.
 They can be run by a state or private institution that wants to foster promising innovations.
 For example, institutions like T-Systems or ESA have incubators for their special niches.
 Additionally, many universities have start-up incubators to promote students on their way to self-employment or establishing a startup.
 Incubators support startups primarily through a mix of mentoring, coaching, infrastructure, access to an ecosystem, and sometimes even financially.

 As every incubator is different, you need to find the one that offers the best for your needs.

-At HHL DIGITAL SPACE, we support entrepreneurs and start-ups by providing infrastructure, realizing collaborative workshops, networking events, and advising start-ups with applications for the EXIST start-up grant.
-Our start-up support’s core is a structured 12-week incubation program focusing on the problem-solution fit of their business models.
+At HHL DIGITAL SPACE, we support entrepreneurs and startups by providing infrastructure, realizing collaborative workshops, networking events, and advising startups with applications for the EXIST Startup Grant.
+Our founder support’s core is a structured 12-week startup incubation program focusing on the problem-solution fit of their business models.

 We believe that evaluating your idea at the very beginning of the founding process will prevent you from investing a lot of money in the wrong places.
-Having a solid problem-solution fit and a good idea of what your competitors are doing is the basis of an effective business model, which helps convince Investors for the next steps.
+Having a solid problem-solution fit and a good idea of what your competitors do is the basis of an effective business model, which helps you to convince Investors for the next steps.

 In order to get funding, Jonathan Cordero from Caesars Business Angels says: